 It’s beneficial to be the only reporter at a meeting.
-At a work session of the Carroll County Delegation to the General Assembly, a Maryland politician took newspapers to task for their delivery method.
-And her bill to restrict that went further than we thought despite being a First Amendment issue.
+At a work session of the Carroll County Delegation to the Maryland General Assembly, a Maryland politician took newspapers to task for their delivery method.
+And her bill to restrict delivery went further than we thought despite being a First Amendment issue.

 In the long-run, this was for naught.
 Despite a delivery pact being signed, most of these papers aren’t in business.
 The Gazette shuttered all operations; The Examiner stopped printing papers in Baltimore; The Eldersburg and Westminster editions of the Eagle turned into the Carroll Eagle and was inserted in the Sunday Baltimore Sun; and The Advocate was eliminated as it was owned by the Carroll County Times, which was bought by the Sun.